smartface/contxjs/README.md

 searchBlock_searchInput-deactivated{
 }

-/* or with modulfier as variable */ searchBlock_searchInput-isActivated--true{
+/* or with modifiers as variable */ searchBlock_searchInput-isActivated--true{
 ...
 }